Catalyst: Learn Now, Pay After You’re Hired

 This means students won’t pay anything upfront.
-They’ll first complete our User Experience Design Immersive (UXDI), Web Development Immersive (WDI), or Data Science Immersive (DSI).
+They’ll first complete our User Experience Design Immersive (UXDI), Software Engineering Immersive (SEI), or Data Science Immersive (DSI).
 Then, only once graduates have landed a job earning at least $40,000 annually, they’ll start paying back 10% of their income over 48 months.

 What benefits does this program offer for students?

 Catalyst provides a different way to pay for our full-time programs (UXDI, SEI, and DSI).
 As part of the program, if participants make more, they pay more, and if participants make less, they pay less.
 If participants don't get a job after the program, they don't pay anything at all.

 Catalyst payments will not begin until after employment is secured, and only if total income is at least $40,000 per year.
 The percentage of the income participants pay stays the same, but monthly payments may go up or down depending on salary.
 If graduates earn a high income, a total payment cap will limit how much they are required to pay.
 No participant will ever pay more than 1.5x the cost of tuition.

 Who is eligible to apply for Catalyst?

 - Incoming Software Engineering Immersive, User Experience Design Immersive, and Data Science Immersive students starting in Fall 2018.
 Catalyst is only available at GA locations in the United States.
 Catalyst is not currently offered at our New York City campus.